ucsb-cs184-f24/team09-Shopping/team/LEARNING.md

 # Lawrence #
 I have past experience in CS156 working on web application development.
 I know Javascript/Java as well as the basic uses of the unit testing framework for each, and have some exposure to the process of Google Authentication.
 I look forward to applying these skills and learning more on mobile development for this shopping list application.

+# Kenisha #
+I have some experience with web development from CS 156 last year.
+I am excited to pick up on some new skills and learn more this quarter.